US STOCKS-Banks, commodity stocks lift S&P 500 to 5-year high

 By Rodrigo Campos

-NEW YORK, Jan 22 Bank and commodity shares led the benchmark Standard & Poor's 500 Index to a fresh five-year closing high on Tuesday on hopes that the global economy continues to mend.
+NEW YORK, Jan 22 Bank and commodity shares led the Standard & Poor's 500 to a fresh five-year closing high on Tuesday on hopes that the global economy continues to mend.

-Travelers' shares climbed after the insurer's results and lifted the Dow Jones industrial average to a new five-year closing high.

-On Friday, both the Dow and the S&P 500 ended at five-year highs after the quarterly earnings season got off to a solid start.
-On Monday, the U.S. stock market was closed in observance of the Martin Luther King, Jr., holiday.
+The Dow Jones industrial average also ended at a five-year high, buoyed by an advance in Travelers' shares after the insurer's earnings.

-In Tuesday's session, the market also gained on signals that Republican leaders in the U.S. House of Representatives aim on Wednesday to pass a bill to extend the U.S. debt limit by nearly four months to May 19.
-The White House welcomed the move, saying it would remove uncertainty about the issue.
+The market also gained on signals that Republican leaders in the U.S. House of Representatives aim on Wednesday to pass a nearly four-month extension of the U.S. debt limit.
+The White House welcomed the move, saying it defuses fears of a U.S. default on its debt.

-Investors, however, were cautious ahead of an increase in earnings reports and as the S&P 500 rose for a fifth straight session.
+Investors, however, were cautious ahead of an increase in earnings reports and as the S&P 500 rose for a fifth straight day.

 Jack de Gan, chief investment officer of Harbor Advisory Corp, in Portsmouth, New Hampshire, said better economic numbers in the United States and China, as well as more stabilization in Europe, were driving buyers into sectors associated with economic growth.